shrinik/vps-project/my-blog/content/posts/nginx-certbot.md

 Basically, Certbot will generate and store a token in this directory and navigate to your domain using the domain name and above path.

 If the token retrieved from the navigation matches the one generated on the web server, it verifies that the web server owns the domain and hence can be issued a TLS certificate for that domain.

+Note that the redirect block must be wrapped in a location block else it will run before any location block and redirect everything including the ACME challenge which will cause the Hugo html page to be served.
 ```nginx
 server {
     listen 80;